 World Health Day falls annually in April to spark awareness for the World Health Organization (WHO).
 WHO is the authority for health in United Nations system and is responsible for providing leadership on global health matters.
-This experiment can forward WHO’s efforts by helping kids appreciate healthy lung function…as well as learn a couple things about how our faith lives and breathes.
+This experiment can forward WHO’s efforts by helping kids appreciate healthy lung function…as well as learn a couple of things about how our faith lives and breathes.

-Genesis 2:7 states, “And the Lord God formed a man from the dust of the ground, and breathed into his nostrils the breath of life, and the man became a living soul.”
+Genesis 2:7 states, “And the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living soul.”
 Since that time, man has taken about 17,000 breaths each day, and every time we breathe, our lungs fill with oxygen and get rid of unwanted carbon dioxide.
 Let’s take a look at this process that God designed with some very cool wisdom about what man would need to stay alive…

-1. Cut off the bottom of a 20 ounce plastic bottle.
+1. Cut off the bottom of a 20-ounce plastic bottle.
 (Older students can do this.)

-2. Snip the neck from a large balloon, and then stretch the balloon onto the cut off bottom of the bottle.
+2. Snip the neck from a large balloon, and then stretch the balloon onto the cut-off bottom of the bottle.
 Use tape to secure the balloon to the bottle.

 3. Snip the neck from another balloon.

 4. Stick a straw into that balloon and tape it in place.